Bjournaux/SeaFreeze/README.md

 ## Acknowledgments

 This work was produced with the financial support provided by the NASA Postdoctoral Program fellowship, by the NASA Solar System Workings Grant 80NSSC17K0775 and by the Icy Worlds node of NASA's Astrobiology Institute (08-NAI5-0021).

+Illustration montage uses pictures from NASA Galileo and Cassini spacecrafts (from top to bottom: Enceladus, Europa and Ganymede).
+Terrestrial sea ice picture use with the authorization of the author [Rowan Romeyn](https://arcex.no/meet-rowan-romeyn-a-new-arcex-phd-student/).